primer/react/docs/content/getting-started.md

 const Flex = require('@primer/components/lib/Flex')
 ```

-Note that the files in the `lib` folder are CommonJS-style modules; if you're using ECMAScript modules (ESM) and a compatible module bundler, importing files individually from `lib` provides no benefit, as unused modules from the ESM build will be removed via tree-shaking.
-Primer Components has an ESM build specified in its `package.json`, so when using ESM you should always import components from the main entry point (as in the first example, above).
+Note that the modules in the `lib` folder are CommonJS-style modules; if you're using ECMAScript modules (ESM) and a compatible module bundler, importing files individually from `lib` provides no benefit.

-If you're *not* using ESM, importing components individually from the `lib` folder may drastically decrease your final bundle size, since your module bundler will not have to include the entirety of Primer Components in your bundle.

 ### Peer dependencies